sdashivam/Dscrapper/README.md

 Now all the steps are done, we have created our first spider, loading all data in the Itemloader and storing all the scraped data in the mongodb.
 This is the time to start the spider, go in the command shell and make sure you are in the right directory, and enter the command; we need to write here the name of the spider that we had written in the bookcrawl.py class. scrapy crawl bookscrap
-Once, we enter these command if everything is correct it will start scraping all the desired informations those we can see in the terminal:
+Once, we enter these command if everything is correct it will start scraping all the desired informations those we can see in the terminal.

 So now our spider is working fine and also check the DB where it will store all the information.